lambda826/My-Notebook/99 Interview/BQ.md

 	- Whether you are running away from something or running towards something.
 	- You are someone who looks forward with a positive attitude.
 - **Keys**
 	-  Pick a couple of positive achievements in your current role.
 		-  Articulate how you can use these experiences to achieve your goals in the new role.
-	-	Emphasize the things y
+	-	Emphasize the things you are looking forward to in your new job
+		-	Working on a larger-scale problems
+		-	Better opportunities for impact
+	-	Focus on what you have to look forward to and not what you are leaving behind

 # Tell me about a time you disaggreed with someone